Student Health Center

 FREQUENTLY ASKED QUESTIONS

-All incoming students are required to complete a health evaluation form prior to arrival on campus.
-In order to process all incoming forms and confirm immunization compliance, we ask that forms be returned to the SHC by July 1(Spring Transfer Students due January 31).
-Students that do not return their forms will be unable to register for classes.
+All incoming undergraduate students, and all incoming Clinical Health Professional graduate students are required to submit a Health Evaluation Form, and a Physical Examination Form & Immunization Record, prior to arrival on campus.
+In order to process all incoming forms and confirm immunization compliance, we ask that forms be submitted to the Health Portal by August 1st for fall semester and December 1st for spring semester.
+Students that do not submit their forms will be placed on a health hold and unable to register for classes.

 No. Only incoming students are required to complete a Health Evaluation Form prior to their arrival on campus.
 Returning students are asked to update any changes of health/insurance information if changes occur.

-Students with specific housing requests should contact the Department of Disability Services - Christine Mecke, Ph.D., at 610-660-1774 or email at firstname.lastname@example.org.
+Students with specific housing requests should contact the Office of Student Disability Services- Christine Mecke, EdD, at 610-660-1774 or email at email@example.com.
 Documentation of their medical condition will be required.

 Please view our Eligibility & Services page to learn more about the services we provide.
-All current students are eligible to receive services at the SHC.
+All degree seeking, currently enrolled students are eligible to receive services at the Student Health Center (SHC).
+Students are subject to all requirements of the SHC (including completion of the Student Health Form).
+All visits and consultations are confidential.

 Please view our Policies & Forms page to learn more about our fees.